in-toto/witness/docs/tutorials/getting-started.md

 > including Github Actions </span>

 - This file generally resides in your source code repository along with the public keys generated above.
-- `.witness yaml` is the default location for the configuration file
+- `.witness.yaml` is the default location for the configuration file
 - `witness help` will show all configuration options
 - command-line arguments overrides configuration file values.